rl1987/trickster.dev/tricksterblog/content/post/proxies-for-scraping-and-automation.md

     ["http://lumtest.com/myip.json"] * n_total_req, req_timeout, n_parallel_exit_nodes, output)
 ```

-This uses [eventlet](https://eventlet.net/) module to implement implement concurrent networking, which is highly useful
+This uses [eventlet](https://eventlet.net/) module to implement concurrent networking, which is highly useful
 for web scraping, as most the time web scraping code spends goes into waiting for HTTP responses to come from the servers.
 Running multiple requests concurrently can speed up web scraping job by orders of magnitude, as long as we don't run into
 rate-limiting and other countermeasures against scraping that might be implemented by website operators.
 Launching concurrent